ballerina-platform/ballerina-lang/stdlib/websub/src/main/ballerina/websub/Module.md

 };
 ```

-`"issueOpened" : ("onIssueOpened", IssueOpenedEvent)` here indicates that when the value of the header to consider is
+The `"issueOpened" : ("onIssueOpened", IssueOpenedEvent)` entry here indicates that when the value of the header
- `issueOpened` in the notification request, dispatching needs to happen to a resource named `onIssueOpened` whose
+`<HEADER_TO_CONSIDER>` is `issueOpened`, dispatching should happen to a resource named `onIssueOpened`.

- first parameter is the generic `websub:Notification` record, and the second parameter is the custom
+The first parameter of this resource would be the generic `websub:Notification` record, and the second parameter would
- `IssueOpenedEvent` record mapping the JSON payload received when an issue is created.
+be a custom `IssueOpenedEvent` record mapping the JSON payload received when an issue is created.

 **Based on the payload**